 Through the Engineering Design Workshop middle school students collaborate with faculty, students, and staff at the Thayer School of Engineering at Dartmouth to design and build things (musical instruments, skateboards, wearable devices, etc.).
 No background in engineering, math or science is required; just an interest in designing and building!
 Participants will get to use advanced tools for design (SolidWorks, a computer-aided design—or CAD—program) and machining (such as laser-cutters and 3D printers) as they design and build.
 The logistics of the workshop are handled by the Montshire Museum of Science.

-High school students accepted into the two-week workshop will collaborate with expert faculty and staff from Thayer School of Engineering at Dartmouth to design, build, and test engineering prototypes.
+Participants will spend two weeks collaborating with faculty and staff from Thayer School of Engineering at Dartmouth to design, build, and test engineering prototypes.

-The workshop is designed for high school students excited by the opportunity to:
+The workshop is for high school students entering grades 11 & 12 who want to:

-The first week of the workshop will focus on the development of engineering skills such as engineering problem-solving, design thinking, and spatial reasoning.
+Week one will focus on problem-solving, design thinking, and spatial reasoning.

-During the second week of the workshop students will focus on designing and building an engineering prototype of their choice.
+Week two will focus on selecting, designing and building an engineering prototype.

 July 5–July 16, 2016

-The day program includes all prototyping supplies, teaching assistant support, lunch, and snacks.
-Students opting for the day program may participate in all scheduled activities but will not stay on campus and breakfast and dinner are not included.
-Core workshop activities are scheduled between 9am and 5pm.
+Includes participation in all scheduled activities as well as prototyping supplies, teaching assistant support, lunch and snacks.
+Day students will not sleep on campus, and breakfast and dinner are not included.
+Core workshop activities take place between 9am – 5pm.

-High school students entering grades 11 or 12 in the Fall of the year who are interested in engineering, working collaboratively, and being creative are invited to apply today.
+High school students entering grades 11 or 12 in the Fall of the year who are interested in a creative and collaborative engineering experience.